nus-cs2103-AY2122S1/ip/docs/README.md

 ### `priority` - Changes the Priority of a Task

-Changes the priority of the Task at the specified index number, to the specified priority level.
+Changes the priority of the Task at the specified index number, to the specified priority level (low, medium, high).

 Example of usage: